topseed/topseed-videos/tut/labD/LabD.md

 - Optional: Review slides https://1595566120.rsc.cdn77.org/slidesDBind/

-# Lab: DataBinding
+# Lab:Hands on DataBinding component`
-## Hands on:

-This does not work.
-It is in the topseed that you downloaded.
 - <https://github.com/topseed/topseed/tree/master/webApp/www/members/LABD>
+The lab is in the topseed that you downloaded.
-The component is missing DOM mark up.
+The component used on page is missing DOM mark up.
-Implement it.
+Implement it to make it works.
+(Solution is in -demo, if you just want to cut paste from a working component: just the DOM)

-### Notice that the page action loads the component.
-And the data comes from page.
-The component then notifies the page of something page may need to listen to - in an loosely coupled way (via events)
+### Notice that a page action loads the page.
+The page then fetches the data and loads the component.
+The data comes from page, and gets stored in component('s DOM).
+The component then can notify the page of something page may need to listen to - in an loosely coupled way (via events).
+So it flows from page to comp, and then it may bubble back up from comp to page.
+Also the (UI) component should be reusable, independent, and encapsulated.

 #### That is it for the data binding, now on to some more important front end skills.